The strong CP problem, general covariance, and horizons: The topological term from the partition function

 This extension, however, is unobservable in experiments done so far as it concerns situations with strong classical accelerations.
 Such an approach, as we argued, could be used to write down an effective quantum field theory covariant under general coordinate transformations.
 Not quantum gravity, of course, but a field theory respecting the symmetries of gravity at quantum level.

-In this spirit, let us try to define $\theta$ as a running parameter in the spirit of Eq. \ref{renopar}.
-We immediately see that Eq. \ref{thetalagr} is valid in flat Euclidean space, but any infrared subtlety, like the presence of a horizon, would change the asymptotic shape of the instanton and hence the $k \ll \mu$ initial condition of equation \ref{cutoff}.
-Put it differently, while of course $F_{\mu \nu} \tilde{F}^{\mu \nu}$ is a generally covariant scalar the equation \ref{windingobs} does not transform covariantly and hence the constraint leading to Eq.\ref{thetalagr} is not generally covariant.
+In this spirit, let us try to define $\theta$ as a running parameter.
+We immediately see that \equref{thetalagr} and \equref{windingobs} are only valid in flat Euclidean space, but any infrared subtlety, like the presence of a horizon, would change the asymptotic shape of the instanton and hence the $k \ll \mu$ dynamics.
+Put it differently, while of course $F_{\mu \nu} \tilde{F}^{\mu \nu}$ is a generally covariant scalar the equation \ref{windingobs} does not transform covariantly and hence the constraint leading to \equref{thetalagr} is not generally covariant.

-We can however circumvent this problem remembering the effective action can be defined also in terms of a source in Eq. \ref{zsourcedef}.
+We can however circumvent this problem remembering the effective action can be defined also in terms of a source in \equref{zsourcedef}.
 The winding number will be related to the infrared limit of a probe such as a ``loop'' of ``color sources'' $J_a^\mu$ placed at infinity\footnote{ A technical note: of course it is impossible even in principle to put a probe at infinity.
 However, one can define such a measurement in terms of Bayesian limits.
 Here, by ``a probe at infinity'' we mean a probe placed at a sequence of larger and larger distances.
 The chance of the winding number not being inferred correctly by the measurement goes down with distance in a calculable way.
-Such a sequence can be used to define something like Eq. \ref{windingobs}}, while $\theta$ will be related to the entanglement of such winding numbers
+Such a sequence can be used to define something like \equref{windingobs}}, while $\theta$ will be related to the entanglement of such winding numbers

 however, in Minkowski space $S_{d-1}$ can be oriented in either a time-like or a space-like direction.
-In the first case, we will be projecting on $\theta$, as it commutes with the Hamiltonian.As a particular case, if instead of an isotropic $dS_{d-1}$ we consider a ``long thin sausage'', our observable coincides with the dipole moment of a neutral particle antiparticle combination.
-This measurement is in fact "asymptotic", since observing the neutron for any amount of finite time there is a finite probability that topological fluctuations will give us an effective non-zero dipole moment (of course this is irrelevant on microscopic scales).
+In the first case, we will be projecting on $\theta$, as it commutes with the Hamiltonian and relation \equref{windingobs} holds.
+As a particular case, if instead of an isotropic $dS_{d-1}$ we consider a ``long thin sausage'', our observable coincides with the dipole moment of a neutral particle antiparticle combination.
+This measurement is in fact ``asymptotic'', since observing the neutron for any amount of finite time there is a finite probability that topological fluctuations will give us an effective non-zero dipole moment (of course this is irrelevant for the macroscopic scales where the neutron dipole moment is measured).